-- interfered with your ability to apply for or receive paid family or medical leave benefits, or - discharged you or discriminated against you for applying for or receiving paid family or medical leave benefits.
+- interfered with your ability to apply for or receive benefits, or - fired you or discriminated against you for applying for or receiving benefits.

-We will make a decision on whether your employer acted unlawfully.
+We will decide whether your employer acted unlawfully.
 Your employer may be liable for damages, and you may have other rights like job restoration.
-You can file a complaint with the Department by downloading our complaint forms at paidleave.wa.gov/library or by calling or emailing the Customer Care Team.
+Download our complaint forms at paidleave.wa.gov/help-center or contact the Customer Care Team to file a complaint.

 You may also contact the Office of the Paid Family and Medical Leave Ombuds.
+The Ombuds:

-The Ombuds is appointed by the governor and serves as a neutral, independent third-party to help workers and employers in their dealings with the Department.
-The Office of the Ombuds investigates, reports on and helps settle complaints about service deficiencies and concerns with the Paid Family and Medical Leave program.
+- is appointed by the governor, - is a neutral and independent third-party that helps workers and employers, - investigates, reports on and helps settle complaints and concerns about the program.

 Learn more at paidleaveombuds.wa.gov or call the Ombuds' office at 844-395-6697.